 Microneedling creates smoother, more youthful-looking skin by creating tiny injuries that trigger the body’s own healing process.
 Sometimes called collagen induction therapy, microneedling is one of the most effective and versatile skin resurfacing treatments available.
-People considering microneedling travel to our Auburn med spa from Roseville and throughout the area to have our aesthetic nurse specialists perform their procedures.
+People considering microneedling travel to our Auburn medical spa from Roseville, Grass Valley, Nevada City, and throughout the area to have our aesthetic nurse specialists perform their procedures.

 What Are the Benefits of Microneedling?